joskolenberg/laravel-jory/README.md

         $this->field('full_name')->select(['first_name', 'last_name']);
     }
 ```
+Note; the ```explicitSelect``` option is smart enough to detect any primary or foreign keys which need to be added to the query for any requested relations to be loaded.

 #### Eager loading
-When a custom attribute uses related models when calculating it's value you should always eager load this relations to prevent n+1 problems.
-Use the ```load()``` method when registering a field to eager load these relations only when this field is requested.
+When a custom attribute uses related models when calculating it's value you should always eager load these relations to prevent n+1 problems.
+Use the ```load()``` method when registering a field to eager load these relations when this field is requested.
 ```php
     protected function configure(): void
     {